-In the previous sampling period Site 4 (Burroo Bay) was graded as good, but this year it was fair (Figure 10).
+In the previous sampling period Site 4 (Burroo Bay) was graded was also graded as fair (Figure 13).
 This was largely due to several high turbidity values that were double the recommended guideline value.
-These high values were not experienced during the 2021/22 summer when the site received a good rating.
 This site is situated near to two catchment inputs - Macquarie Rivulet and Horsley Inlet which could be the source of the high turbidity values.
-Also, it is located at the Oak Flats Sailing Club and turbulence from activities at the foreshore would be contributing to high turbidity values.
+Also, it is located at the Oak Flats Sailing Club and turbulence from activities at the foreshore could be contributing to high turbidity values.

-Figure 10: Estuary health condition ratings (based on chlorophyll a and turbidity) over the summer period (November to April) for 2022/23 for 11 sites monitored across Lake Illawarra, and the overall estuary grade for Lake Illawarra.
+Figure 12: Estuary health condition ratings (based on chlorophyll a and turbidity) over the summer period (November to April) for 2023/24 for 11 sites monitored across Lake Illawarra, and the overall estuary grade for Lake Illawarra.

 Site 5 last year was rated as being in fair condition largely a result of several very high chlorophyll a and turbidity values over the summer period related to rainfall events.
 This year it was rated as very good condition.
-This can be contributed to less rainfall over the summer period on which estuary condition grades are based, and hence less catchment runoff from Brooks Creek that is located near this site.
+This is a good result as there was more rainfall this summer than the last summer period on which estuary condition grades are based, and hence more catchment runoff from Brooks Creek that is located near this site.

-In past years other foreshore sites have had poorer estuary health condition ratings compared to the in-lake sites and was related to these lake edge sites being more susceptible to catchment inputs (Figure 11).
+In past years other foreshore sites have had poorer estuary health condition ratings compared to the in-lake sites and was related to these lake edge sites being more susceptible to catchment inputs (Figure 13).
 Turbidity at edge sites can also be easily influenced by prevailing wind conditions at the time of sampling, particularly as the lake is very shallow, and by other disturbances such as boating.
-However, in the last few years there has been an improvement in the health of foreshore sites, with the majority of the foreshore sites now being rated as being in good condition (Figure 11).
-Plots of the estuary health condition of the sites since 2016 show that over time the condition of the foreshore sites within Lake Illawarra has improved (Figure 11).
+However, in the last few years there has been an improvement in the health of foreshore sites, with the majority of the foreshore sites now being rated as being in good condition (Figure 12).
+Plots of the estuary health condition of the sites since 2016 show that over time the condition of the foreshore sites within Lake Illawarra has improved (Figure 13).